Tactics Ogre: The Knight of Lodis: Development and release

 Production began after series developer Quest Corporation heard about the production of Nintendo's Game Boy Advance.
 The team decided to make a project that would be a gameplay successor to Tactics Ogre.
 Many of the gameplay elements were carried directly over and expanded upon from the original.
 While keeping with the series tradition of mature storytelling, the narrative of The Knight of Lodis was made more approachable for younger audiences than the original Tactics Ogre.
 The art design was meant to evoke a cute deformed aesthetic for characters, although adhering to the series' established dark aesthetic made creating fields that showed well on the GBA screen a challenge.
 The music was composed by Hitoshi Sakimoto and Masaharu Iwata, who had both previously worked on multiple earlier entries in the Ogre Battle series.
 Iwata was pleased to work with Sakimoto again, but found music production challenging due to it being his first job for the GBA hardware.

 The Knight of Lodis was announced in August 2000 in Japan.
-It was promoted in Japan with a live action commercial featuring a player on a subway becoming a knight in armor.
+It was promoted in Japan with a live-action commercial featuring a player on a subway becoming a knight in armor.
 It was released by Nintendo on June 21, 2001 in Japan.
-It re-released in the region as part of a budget series of GBA titles on February 2, 2006.
-It was announced for release in North America in January 2002 from Atlus USA.
-Atlus USA had previously handled the North American releases of previous Ogre Battle titles.
-It released in North America on May 7, 2002.
+It was re-released in the region as part of a budget series of GBA titles on February 2, 2006.
+A North American version was published by Atlus USA, who previously handled the North American releases of previous Ogre Battle titles.
+It was released in North America on May 7, 2002.